...

 Hydro said it continues to take and evaluate mitigation actions for exposed trade flows across the U.S. border.

-It said its extrusions business was minimally impacted by the tariffs, as it relies mainly on domestic raw materials and typically passes higher LME prices and premiums on to customers.
+The company said tariffs minimally impacted its extrusions business because it primarily uses domestic raw materials and passes higher LME prices and premiums to customers.

 Stay Ahead of the Financial Trends with Our Latest FinTech News Updates!